pingidentity/pingidentity-devops-getting-started/docs/how-to/usingVault.md

 The secret types (Variables/Files) are processed the same way as with the HashiCorp Injector Method above.

 ## Secrets - Base64
-Often, there are secrets that may be of a binary format (i.e. certificates).
+Often, there are secrets that might be of a binary format, such as certificates.

 Special key name suffixes can be used to perform certain processing on the keys when the file is created.
 The following table provides examples of how keys with special suffixes.

 | Key Suffix      | Description                                                                                                           |